0simp/AviaPlugins/README.md

 <img src='https://cdn.stoatusercontent.com/attachments/LueCbA5ZrhQPhunndpWQvH_nCAo8cyGLJg1roiT64E/original'>

-# EmojiSounds
+# EmojiSounds (DISCONTINUED)

-Allows you to set sounds to be played when certain emojis are sent in chat
+Allows you to set sounds to be played when certain emojis are sent in chat.
+This plugin has been discontinued because it served no practical purpose and the less shit I have to maintian the better

 **HOW TO USE:**